How the EU’s new PSD2 directive makes your Pleo payments even more secure

 Now, the new rules mean it's going to be all-but-impossible to share cards and buy things online.

 The process above might feel a little familiar.
-That makes sense – we actually implemented a solution in July 2019 to establish a new standard in payment security.
+That makes sense – we actually implemented a solution back in July 2019 to establish a new standard in payment security.

 But our top priority is always keeping your money safe.
 So we decided to slightly change our login flow to take account of PSD2.